Les Avants–Sonloup funicular

 The Les Avants–Sonloup funicular (Chemin de fer Les Avants–Sonloup) is a metre gauge funicular railway in the Swiss canton of Vaud.
-It links the railway station of Les Avants, on the Montreux–Oberland Bernois railway between Montreux and Montbovon, with an upper terminus at Sonloup.
+It links the railway station of Les Avants, on the Montreux–Lenk im Simmental line between Montreux and Montbovon, with an upper terminus at Sonloup.

 Description

 The funicular, which was opened on 14 December 1912, runs at a right angle to the MOB line for a distance of 515 m and in doing so climbs at a 54% gradient to a height of 184 m above Les Avants.
 The line is still operated with the original Belle Epoque carriages.